sysuin/pycolordetector/README.md

 ## Documentation

-The official documentation is hosted on: https://pycolordetector.readthedocs.io/en/latest/
+The official documentation is hosted on:<br>
+https://pycolordetector.readthedocs.io/en/latest/

 ## License